jsononrails/jsononrails.github.io/_posts/2015-08-26-search-tables-or-procs.markdown

 END
 {% endhighlight %}

-The only caveat is that you need to add this proc to any database in which you wish to run the search.
+The only caveat is that you need to add this proc to any database in which you wish to run the search, but then you can execute the search anytime you want by running the following SQL.SQL

+{% highlight sql linenos %}
+USE YOUR_DATABASE_NAME;

+GO
+EXEC [spS_UTIL_SEARCH_TABLES_AND_PROCS] 'someword'
+GO
+{% endhighlight %}